Khaled12208/tuum-core-banking/README.md

   - cleaning the code

 - **Future-enactments**
 - Exception handling should be better
 - using design pattern
 - loggin
 - full ASYNC processing
+- using AUTH like JWT alongside with API-KEY for security

 - ** Development Machine Performance for transcription endpoint **

 * Concurrent Test (5 requests): 5.0 requests/second
 * Average Response Time: 0.089 seconds ~89 milliseconds.
 * If each request takes 0.089s and they’re handled in parallel (concurrent), the system can handle 1/ 0.089s ≈11.24 requests/s

+- ** for functional testing and demo:**

+* i provided a postman collection you can import it in your client and enjoy testing manually
+* there is also unit test coverage for client service
+* working on integraiton and e2e testing

 ## System Architecture